Frequently Asked Questions

 • Yes, the City of Madison Common Council approved the master plan on April 16, 2024.

 • The projects involve differing scales of planning.
 The master plan initiative will create a conceptual plan to guide future waterfront development in the coming decades.
-The focus of the John Nolen Drive project is the reconstruction of the roadway and bridges in 2026.
-The two efforts are coordinated and continue to inform each other, but with two distinct outcomes: one is conceptual, and the other is construction‐ready.
+The focus of the John Nolen Drive project is the reconstruction of the roadway and bridges in 2025.
+The two efforts are coordinated and continue to inform each other.

 • The Parks Division is working with a consultant team focused on engaging with Black, Indigenous, and People of Color representatives in Madison.
 Their outreach work will continue through the public review and comment phase.
 The selection process for the Ad Hoc Committee focused on ensuring a wide variety of voices were involved in the project.
 The confirmed appointments bring broad community representation with diverse perspectives to the plan development process.
 The Madison LakeWay Partners have participated in the annual Unity Picnic in South Madison and will continue future outreach to Madison’s minority communities.